Board of Directors

 Denise has spent more than two decades improving equitable access to the arts and out-of-school time programs, including helping to secure passage of California's landmark $2 Billion investment in universal expanded learning.
 Innovative and collaborative, Denise has formed strategic and programmatic partnerships with over 100 organizations and has successfully engaged over ½ million people in programs and volunteering throughout her career.

+Denise draws on her experience in the public, private, and social change sectors to inform her involvement in cross-sector collaboration, systems change, advocacy, and policy.
 Among her key influences are the youth and community-based practitioners she has had the privilege of learning from and working with.
 Denise serves on the New Children's Museum board, where she chairs the Education Committee; is active with the Creative Youth Development Funders Forum and Grantmakers for Thriving Youth; and is an education advisor to the National Museum of the American Latino.

 Erin Spiewak